mjoras/trone/draft-thoji-scone-trone-protocol.md

 Endpoints MUST send any TRONE packet they send as the first packet of a datagram, coalesced with additional packets.
-An endpoint that receives and discards a TRONE packet without also successfully processing another packets from the same datagram SHOULD ignore any rate limit signal.
+An endpoint that receives and discards a TRONE packet without also successfully processing another packet from the same datagram SHOULD ignore any rate limit signal.
 Such a datagram might be entirely spoofed.